rdviii/ai-policy/ai-policy-2025.md

 ### Rules for Learners

-1. Disclose _all_ use of AI, in detail.
+1. Disclose _all_ use of LLMs or genAI, in detail.
 1. Do not submit anything directly created by an LLM.
 Your submissions are to be _your work_.
+1. (In other classes or campus groups, be aware of and adhere to their local policies.)

 ### Rules for Researchers

-1. Disclose _all_ use of AI, in detail.
+1. Disclose _all_ use of LLMs or genAI, in detail.
 1. Do not submit anything created by an AI.
 Your submissions are to be _your work_.
 1. Be aware of and follow policies issued by journals and preprint servers such as [the arXiv](https://blog.arxiv.org/2025/10/31/attention-authors-updated-practice-for-review-articles-and-position-papers-in-arxiv-cs-category/).